wonma/100-days-of-code/log2.md

 ### Day 053: November 21, Tuesday

 **Today I Reviewed**

 - Simple To-do list logic with `addEventListener`

 ### Day 054: November 22, Wednesday

 **Today I Reviewed**

 - Tried to understand Promise.

+### Day 055: November 23, Thursday

+**Today I Reviewed**

+- Reviewed the concept of 'scope' in JavaScript.
+  - scope is about variable access.
+  - root scope: the variable is added to the window object.
+  - child scope: any variable created inside functions are in child scope.
+The variable checks if its definition is in the same scope first and then check in the parent scope.